Learning Git

 !app.pyc # Do NOT ignore app.pyc

-You can force a commit of an ignored file with git add -f test.pyc.
+You can force add an ignored file with: git add -f test.pyc

 1